DataDog/hiring-engineers/answers.md

 #### see, if I can get hold of a multisensor (GPS, GSM, acceleration, temp, humid...) to get more into the field of IoT

-#### A "service" is a set of processes, whereas a "resource" is anz data that is returned, when querying a "service"

 ## Instructions
 If you have a question, create an issue in this repository.